 - Mechanical Science and Engineering (Mechanical Engineering, Engineering Mechanics, Theoretical and Applied Mechanics)

 There will be speeches and the usual pomp and circumstance.
 Each participant’s name will be read as they cross the stage, shake hands with their department head and the Dean, and receive a diploma cover.
-There will not be a hooding ceremony for the Ph.D. recipients at this program.
+There will not be a hooding ceremony for the Ph.D. recipients at this program, only at the campus-wide ceremony on Saturday, May 14, 2016 at 9:30 a.m.

 Guest tickets are required for the College of Engineering Graduation Convocation Ceremony.
-After registering online, students must go to room 206 Engineering Hall to pick up their guest tickets (6 tickets per student maximum).
-Tickets must be picked up by Friday, May 1 at 5:00 p.m.
+After registering online, students must go to room 206 Engineering Hall to pick up their guest tickets.
+These must be picked up by Friday, April 29, 2016 at 5:00 p.m.
 You will not be guaranteed tickets after this date.
+If there are extra tickets available, an email notification will be sent to all of the Engineering graduates and will begin to be distributed Monday, May 2, 2016.

-If you have any additional questions, feel free to contact the Engineering Graduation Convocation Coordinator, Kay Kappes, at (217) 333-3528 or at email@example.com.
+If you have any additional questions, feel free to contact the Engineering Graduation Convocation Coordinator, Jennifer Sans, at (217) 333-3528 or at email@example.com.

 Receiving Your Degree

-You must declare your intent to graduate with the College of Engineering.
+You must declare your intent to graduatewith the College of Engineering.
 This is normally done at the same time you register for your final semester of classes through the student registration system.
-If you do not complete this step, your name will not appear on the pending degree list, you will not receive information regarding the Graduation Ceremonies, and the date of your degree award and diploma will be delayed.
+If you do not complete this step, your name will not appear on the pending degree list, you will not receive information regarding the Graduation Ceremonies, and the date of your degree award and diploma could be delayed.

-- If you are a Bachelor of Science student and you have not declared your intent to graduate by the tenth day of class of the semester you plan to graduate, you must contact Kay Kappes, at (217) 333-3528 or at firstname.lastname@example.org.
+- If you are a Bachelor of Science student and you have not declared your intent to graduate by the tenth day of class of the semester you plan to graduate, you must contact Kay Kappes at firstname.lastname@example.org or 217-244-6041.

 - If you are a graduate student, please contact your department.